-On Monday 27th February 2006, whilst innocently driving home from work after my shift finished (around 11pm), unknown to me an oncoming car round the next bend swerved to avoid an animal in the road and lost control...
+On Monday 27th February 2006, whilst innocently driving home from work after my shift finished (around 11 pm), unknown to me an oncoming car round the next bend swerved to avoid an animal on the road and lost control...

 I have a torn ligament on my left ankle, deep lacerations on my left knee (15 stitches), multiple fractures to my left arm (I have had an operation to put all the pieces back and I have a metal plate and four screws, 19 stitches), my right knee cap was shattered (I had two operations to reconstruct it, again more metal and 17 stitches), damage to the right hand side of my hips and I have severe and painful chest bruising from the seatbelt with suspected fractures on two ribs.

 I was taken to the cardiac care unit before being moved to orthopaedic wards and I was in the hospital for two weeks.
 Now I am home and can start healing properly, although it will be a long road.
 All I can do at the moment is lie around with an arm and leg in plaster, and unable to move much because of the pain in my ribs.
 At least I can use my laptop and watch TV!